Petro31/easy-time-jinja/README.md

 ## `custom_time(entity_id_or_time, values)` and `custom_time_attr(entity_id, attribute, values)`

-`custom_time` and `custom_time_attr` returns the friendly relative time providing detials that are to your needs... most of the time.
+`custom_time` and `custom_time_attr` returns the friendly relative time providing ddetails that match your needs.
 For example, if your uptime is 3 hours, 2 minutes, and 1 second, this macro will return `3 hours and 2 minutes` in your default language.

 Arugment | Type | Default | Example | Description
 :-:|:-:|:-:|:-:|---